 Sam Lee is a Mercury Prize nominated folk singer, song collector, promoter (of BBC award-winning folk club The Nest Collective) and radio host.
 His two critically acclaimed albums (‘Ground of Its Own’ and ‘The Fade in Time’) showcase songs he has collected first hand from the Gypsy Traveller Community.

-Sam is taking the artistic lead in a collaborative project with regular sessions led by musicians from the Nest Collective and Jack Durtnall.
-They have introduced the school children at Trinity House to former sea farers from Hull’s marine heyday, and folk from the Traveller community, capturing their stories to use as a starting point for creating songs with the young people.
+Sam is taking the artistic lead in a collaborative project with regular sessions led by musicians Jack Durtnall, Sam Pirt and Hazel Ritchings, and input from storytellers.
+They have introduced students at Trinity Academy and Buckingham Primary School to former sea farers from Hull’s marine heyday, and folk from the Traveller community, capturing their stories to use as a starting point for creating songs with the young people.

-The project has worked with Trinity House, with former sea farers from Hull, the Traveller community, Year 5 pupils of Buckingham School and Year 8 and 9 pupils in Trinity Academy and guest artists including Jack Durtnall, Richard O’Neil, Hazel Richings and Sam Pirt.
+The project has worked with Trinity Academy, with former sea farers from Hull, the Traveller community, Year 5 pupils of Buckingham School and Year 8 and 9 pupils in Trinity Academy and guest artists including Jack Durtnall, Richard O’Neil, Hazel Richings and Sam Pirt.

 ELIZA CARTHY